BadIdeaFactory/corporate/documents/operating.md

 When possible, video should be enabled for any plotting session.
 Votes should be cast using physical emoji 👍, 👎, and 😐 (or any skin tone variation) depicted on signs attached to sticks and held up to indicate votes of yes, no, and abstain respectively.
-Members can also vote by raising their hands, but this will be considered lame.
+Members can also vote by raising their hands, or by voice, but this will be considered lame.

+"Yar" and "Nar" are considered valid alternatives to "Aye" and "Nay" during voice votes.

 A role call vote can take place instead if the Secretary of Lore or the meeting chair deems it necessary in order to properly tally a vote.